chaschev/bear/README.md

 # Welcome the Bear!

-Bear is a lightweight framework and a deployment tool for Java.
-Bear differs from other existing tools by trying remind regular programming experience and uses OOP, static types and fluent programming techniques.
-Bear first started as a Capistrano clone, but then grew into a different project.
+Bear is a lightweight remote automation tool for Java.
+Bear differs from other existing deployment tools by using OOP, static types and fluent programming techniques.
+It first started as a Capistrano clone, but then grew into a different project.

 Bear has been released on January 4th, 2014 and is considered being alpha quality.
 It contains several integration tests which deploy popular projects hosted on Github written with using different programming languages and technologies - i.e Node.js, Grails, Play!
 Framework.
-You will find instructions on how to start them below.
+You will find instructions in the [Quick Start Guide](https://github.com/chaschev/bear/wiki/2.1.1.-Creating-and-running-a-new-project).

 Questions, concerns, feature requests?
 Just drop me a line at chaschev@gmail.com.